Electricity sector in Nicaragua: Biomass

 Sugarcane bagasse feeds 10% of electricity generation in thermal plants in Nicaragua.

 History of the electricity sector and recent developments

+Early history

+In 1959 a large thermal power plant opened in Managua.
+In 1971 it had a capacity of 75 MW.
+The creation of a national electric grid started in 1958 with the construction of two 69 kV power lines from Managua to Granada and from Managua to León and Chinandega.

 Integrated state monopoly (1979-1992)

 Until the early 1990s, the electricity sector in Nicaragua was characterized by the presence of the State, through the Nicaraguan Energy Institute (INE), in all its activities.
 Created in 1979, INE had Ministry status and was a vertically integrated state monopoly responsible for planning, regulation, policy making, development and operation of the country's energy resources.
 During that decade, the sector faced serious financial and operational problems as a result of the currency devaluation, war, a trade embargo imposed by the United States and the lack of resources for investment in operation and maintenance of the electricity system.